 • Infrared spectroscopy of chemical make-up

 Wall cladding typically falls into two main categories as defined by the combustion of its core material:

-• Combustible – A high or medium percentage of polyethylene (PE) or polyurethane (PU) or polystyrene (PS) is present in the sample
+• Combustible – A high or low percentage of polyethylene (PE) or polyurethane (PU) or polystyrene (PS) is present in the sample

-• Non-combustible – The sample has a heavy mineral-filled flame retardant core, mineral wool or other non-combustible compound comprised primarily of mineral content
+• Non-combustible – The sample is a mineral wool or other non-combustible compound comprised primarily of mineral content.

 STAGE 3 – ACP wall cladding report on combustibility:

 As your test results identify your sample(s) of the ACP cladding are combustible, our report will outline the results and conclusions from the ExcelPlas testing and analysis.

 ExcelPlas Australia offers:

 • to test a small sample of ACP cladding from the building to determine the composition of its core material for combustibility

 • a reporting process to inform clients of the levels of combustibility identified in the test and a pathway for action